MadunaThabo/Foodea/README.md

 # Foodea

-The project is a small food recipe website, enjoy!...
+The project is a small food recipe website, it is hosted on https://www.foodea.co.za/home enjoy!...

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.